Lissy93/nfu/README.md

 ### Disclaimer
-*There are no guarantees for the workingness of anything here (I mean, it works fine on my machine lol, and it is tested and all), but basically I cannot be held responsible for anything related related to this.*
+*There are no guarantees for the workingness of anything here.*

-*I code stuff just for the love of it, and not to earn anything.
-It's all open sourced, so that if any of you want to- you can use any parts of this project for whatever you like.
+*I code stuff just for the love of it, and not for anything in return.
+And it's all open sourced, so that if any of you want to- you can use any parts of this project for whatever you like.
-**But I would be grateful if you didn't deploy the whole project as it is, and pass it off as your own work**.*
+**But I would be grateful if you didn't deploy the whole project as it is, and pass it off as your own work**.
+Thanks :)*

 **Legal info:** [https://aliciasykes.com/legal][legal-info].